Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Uganda - When and where to visit

-For many visitors, the highlight of a visit to Uganda is the opportunity to track mountain gorillas and consequently, most formal itineraries follow an established circuit between Kampala and the gorilla parks in the extreme southwest of the country.
-This is, fortunately, the area with the greatest density of natural attractions and associated infrastructure.
-A typical tour heads west from Kampala or the international airport at nearby Entebbe to the scenic Fort Portal area where the main attraction is chimpanzee tracking in the forested Kibale National Park, followed by a two- to three-night visit to Queen Elizabeth National Park (QENP) at the foot of the Rwenzori Mountains.
-South of QENP is Bwindi Impenetrable National Park which offers no fewer than four separate gorilla tracking locations.
+The highlight and focal point of many a visit to Uganda is tracking mountain gorillas in Bwindi Impenetrable National Park in the extreme southwest.
+Consequently, most formal itineraries follow an established circuit between Kampala and the southwest, an area blessed with a high density of natural attractions and a good tourist infrastructure.
+A typical tour heads west from Kampala (or the international airport at nearby Entebbe) to the scenic Fort Portal area, where the main attraction is chimpanzee tracking in forested Kibale National Park, followed by a two- to three-night visit to Queen Elizabeth National Park (QENP) at the foot of the Rwenzori Mountains.
+South of QENP, Bwindi now offers no fewer than four separate gorilla tracking locations.
 It’s a long haul from Bwindi back to Kampala/Entebbe and many tour operators now offer their clients an overnight break at Lake Mburo National Park.
 It is possible to cover this itinerary in seven days (ten would be better) and many people do.
 However, those with time and flexibility to delay and detour will discover much more.
 Days can be spent exploring the Fort Portal and Rwenzori area, while Lake Bunyonyi and the Virunga volcanoes are worthwhile diversions near Bwindi.

-A trip along the Victoria Nile is one of the highlights of any visit to Murchison Falls NP © Ariadne Van Zandbergen
+A trip along the Victoria Nile is one of the highlights of any visit to Murchison Falls National Park © Ariadne Van Zandbergen, Africa Image Library